By Course Number

 SOC 150AA.
 Contemporary Asian American Issues.
 Survey of contemporary empirical studies focusing on Asian American experiences in the U.S. and globally; major themes include race, class, gender, sexuality, marriage/family, education, consumption, childhoods, aging, demography, and the rise of transmigration.
 Readings and other course materials will primarily focus on the period since 1965.

 THEA 001G.
 Acting for Social Change.
-(Fall 2015) Acting for Social Change is an introduction to the fundamentals of acting, drawing upon different techniques such as psychological realism and physical theatre.
+Acting for Social Change is an introduction to the fundamentals of acting, drawing upon different techniques such as psychological realism and physical theatre.
 Students will perform a self-written monologue, a documentary monologue transcribed from a live interview, and a two or three person scene from a play.
 They will also be introduced to Playback Theatre and Theatre of the Oppressed, two forms of theater that are applied commonly today to create dialogue, heal conflict and trauma, and build community.

 THEA 115M.
 Race and Contemporary Performance.
 What is race and how does the meaning attached to racial categories shape culture and social structures in the United States?
 This course will examine how individuals and groups use their bodies and minds to identify, dis-identify, imagine and re-imagine racial dynamics on the America via drama and performance.